 In this post, we will provide a table that shows more than 120 universities, public and private, which provide full tuition, tuition “plus”, full ride, and full ride “plus” funding for national aard winners.
 In most cases, the tuition is at least at the in-state level, with many offering in-state tuition to out-of-state scholars.
 Tuition “plus” means that the extra award can be quite generous, including stipends and other funding that approach full ride status.
 Full ride “plus” is tuition, room, board, and additional funds for study abroad, conferences, and other activities.

-Listed first on the table are schools that tie awards specifically to National Merit Scholars.
+Listed first on the table are hools that tie awards specifically to National Merit Scholars.
 Each of these schools has “nms” beside its name, for National Merit Scholarship.
 Colleges listed below these provide equivalent generous merit awards, though they are not in all cases linked to National Merit Scholars.
 Many of these will have less stringent requirements, but there are exceptions.

 It is important to know that some of the universities listed offer VERY FEW scholarships of the type listed.
 For example, the Jefferson Scholarships at the University of Virginia are valued at $150,000 (in-state) and $280,000 (OOS), but only 36 extremely fortunate students are selected.

 Editor’s Note: This is the second of two detailed articles that describe the complex and often confusing process of becoming a National Merit Scholar.
 You can read the first segment here.

 Author Jane Mueller Fly isan attorney and adjunct professor at the University of Houston-Downtown Campus.
 Here is a sentence from part two:

 “I know you don’t like to be annoying, but get over it.
 Remember, a full ride to college hangs in the balance.”
 The full article, below, tells you why.